 Preethi shares some introductory thoughts on the Birth of Baha’u’llah and His childhood.

-In this article, Arvel offers some contextual thoughts on how Baha’is everywhere gather to commemorate the anniversary of the birth of Baha’u’llah.
+In this article, Avrel offers some contextual thoughts on how Baha’is everywhere gather to commemorate the anniversary of the birth of Baha’u’llah.
 He reflects on the quiet revolution of human consciousness brought about by this serene child prodigy born on 12 November, 1817 to Khadijih Khanum and Mirza Buzurg.

 Sam reflects on the Revelation of Baha’u’llah and its aim to unify mankind and its quiet revolution to uplift human consciousness.